 Talking about the challenges of embedding sustainability across the supply chain, Bederoff Stenvad says that the process requires a mindset shift within both procurement teams and among other stakeholders of the business.

 “There needs to be genuine, open discussion about the value that Procurement can bring to the whole business case, and in particular, what role Procurement can play in delivering on the company's sustainability priorities.
 For example, sustainability and resilience often go hand in hand.
 Combining these perspectives in your procurement practices can help identify opportunities with both financial and societal impact,” she notes.

 With leadership teams increasingly focussing on total cost, there is a clear business case for driving sustainability.

 “A number of studies demonstrate that businesses with bad working conditions are less likely to be able to provide good quality products.
 The key focus of procurement teams is to drive total cost optimisations while still living up to the organisation’s core values and creating resilience in the supply chain,” Bederoff Stenvad claims.

 Bederoff Stenvad emphasises the importance of developing a set of tools that enables Nordic Capital to gain better quality data from companies on their sustainability practices, including sourcing and supply chain management practices.

 “We ensure that our portfolio companies have a supplier code of conduct in place and expect them to have explored the risks and opportunities both from an E, S, and G perspective in their value chains.
-Traditionally, our assessment has been focused on processes, but we are getting to a point where the portfolio is becoming more mature, so it is increasingly easier to get access to actual performance metrics at an earlier stage,” she says.
+Traditionally, our assessment has been focussed on processes, but we are getting to a point where the portfolio is becoming more mature, so it is increasingly easier to get access to actual performance metrics at an earlier stage,” she says.